Decision Wheel - Spin the Wheel to Choose

 Is this the same as a picker wheel?

 They are closely related, but this page focuses on broad decision-making use cases.
 Our Picker Wheel page is positioned more as a customizable random picker utility.
+For the full breakdown, see Decision Wheel vs Picker Wheel.

 Can I use this on mobile?